Updated: Nov 11

 Iceland is particularly famous for its waterfalls; their sizes, locations, and sheer volumes astound visitors to the country.
 You’ve probably read all about Gullfoss waterfall, which is located on the Golden Circle.
 And maybe you’ve heard of Seljalandsfoss too, a waterfall that you can walk behind!
 There’s no doubt that there are several awe-inspiring falls in Iceland.

 But what about Dynjandi waterfall, which some Icelanders insist is the most beautiful waterfall in Iceland?
 Not many tourists make it there because Dynjandi is located in the Westfjords.
-It is, however, one of the most incredible parts of the country, and it’s now more accessible than ever!
+It is, however, one of the most incredible natural wonders in Iceland, and it’s now more accessible than ever!